 Families traveling with children age 2 and younger

-If you are traveling with children two years or younger, you can also get priority boarding.
+If you are traveling with children two years or younger, you can also get pre-boarding.

 Premier 1K members

-Premier 1K Is the second highest elite membership level.
-This elite level is not a invite only status and can be earned by meeting the following requirements.
+Premier 1K is the second highest elite membership level.
+This elite level is not an invite only status and can be earned by meeting the following requirements: